-Having attended a Social Enterprise and Engagement networking event, hosted by the Revd Canon Nick Ralph director of social enterprise and engagement for the Diocese of Winchester and Portsmouth, I met Heather Evans who runs a CIC called Bespoke Biking CIC.
-Bespoke Biking CIC were working with SPUD and together looking to raise £200,000 to build the Handlebar Cafe, a youth designed project.
+Having attended a Social Enterprise and Engagement networking event, hosted by the Revd Canon Nick Ralph director of social enterprise and engagement for the Diocese of Winchester and Portsmouth, I met Heather Evans.
+Heather runs a community interest company (CIC) called Bespoke Biking CIC.
+Bespoke Biking CIC were working with SPUD and together looking to raise £300,000.
+Together they plan to build the Handlebar Cafe, a youth designed architecture project.

-The cafe will be located near a popular cycle path in Winchester and a short distance from St Catherines Hill.
+The cafe will be located near a popular cycle path in Winchester.
+A short distance from St Catherine’s Hill.
 The idea is that friends and families will be able to purchase delicious food and drinks at a unique cafe after their cycle ride or walk, with a gorgeous views back across the meadows to St Cross.
 You don’t have to be a cyclists – anyone can visit and enjoy the delicious meals and drinks the cafe offers.
 People can arrive and hire a bike or if your bike is damaged you can get basic repairs and purchase bicycle parts and accessories.

 The form of the café represents two railway carriages passing one another and is inspired by the site’s former use as the Didcot to Southampton Railway Line (closed in the 1960’s) and will be made of natural and sympathetic materials to suit the special location.
 The materials will be long lasting, highly sustainable and unobtrusive.
 A long strip window and exterior decked areas on the northwest elevation allow views over the adjacent water meadows and Winchester beyond.This is a very exciting project, which has evolved from SPUD Youth’s weekly workshops.
 SPUD Youth (Placemaking for Young people) is an award-winning workshop programme for young people aged 12 plus who are interested in arts, architecture & design.
 Architecture PLB has supported young people in the development process of this project over the past 2 years, along with the local offices of Mace, Arup and numerous other commercial companies.
 Young People benefited by learning a breadth of new skills and knowledge, adding to and improving their CV’s and college applications as well as gaining in confidence, presentation skills, having a voice and influencing decision making.